mmacfadden/csc-841-lab-8-and-9/README.md

 ```

 ## Usage
-To run the server use the `nat.py` script.
+To run the server use the `nat-server.py` script.
 Make sure it is executable and that you have the python3 binary on your path.
 You must specifcy the inside and outside network interfaces to use.

+**Note**: You may neet to run the script as root in order for scapy to monitor your network interfaces.

 An example command might look like this:

 ```shell
 ./nat-server.py eth1 eth2